seed-run/homepage/_docs/docker-commands-in-your-builds.md

 title: Docker Commands in Your Builds
 ---

 You can run Docker commands as a part of your build process by adding them to your [build spec]({% link _docs/adding-a-build-spec.md %}).
+However, Docker is not enabled by default.

 ### Enable Docker